-- Optionally, in the Mesh Networks section, make the following settings (only available with AP 50 and only if a mesh network is defined on the Mesh Networks tab): Mesh roles: Click the Plus icon to select mesh networks that should be broadcasted by the access point.
-A dialog window opens. - Mesh: Select the mesh network. - Role: Define the access point's role for the selected mesh network.
+4. Optionally, in the Mesh Networks section, make the following settings (only available with AP 50 and only if a mesh network is defined on the Mesh Networks tab):

+Mesh roles: Click the Plus icon to select mesh networks that should be broadcasted by the access point.
+A dialog window opens.

+- Mesh: Select the mesh network. - Role: Define the access point's role for the selected mesh network.
+You must designate at least one access point as root.
+You can select either Sophos access points or Sophos APX series access points.
 A root access point is directly connected to Sophos UTM.
 A mesh access point, after having received its initial configuration, once unplugged from Sophos UTM will connect to a root access point via the mesh network.
 Note that an access point can be mesh access point only for one single mesh network.